Dustin Lance Black: Career

 In 2000, Black wrote and directed The Journey of Jared Price, a gay romance film, and Something Close to Heaven, a gay coming-of-age short film.
 In 2001, he directed and was a subject in the documentary On the Bus about a Nevada road trip and adventure at Burning Man taken by six gay men.
 Raised as Mormon, he was hired as the only such writer on the HBO drama series Big Love about a polygamous family.
 He served on season one as a staff writer, executive story editor in season two, and was promoted again, to co-producer, for season three.

 Black first visited San Francisco in the early 1990s, while AIDS was devastating the city's gay community.
 Black said that, "Hearing about Harvey was about the only hopeful story there was at the time."
-He had first viewed Rob Epstein's documentary The Times of Harvey Milk when he was in college, and thought, "I just want to do something with this, why hasn't someone done something with this?"
 Researching Milk's life for three years, Black met with Milk's former aides Cleve Jones and Anne Kronenberg, as well as former San Francisco Mayor Art Agnos, and began to write a feature film screenplay encompassing the events of Milk's life.
-The screenplay was written on spec, but Black showed the script to Jones, who passed it on to his friend Gus Van Sant, who signed on to direct the feature.
-Black is an old friend of Milk producer Dan Jinks, who signed on to the biopic after he called Black to congratulate him and discovered that the project did not have a confirmed producer.
+The screenplay was written on spec, but Black shared it with Gus Van Sant, who signed on to direct the feature.

-Black's film Pedro, profiling the life of AIDS activist and reality television personality Pedro Zamora, premiered at the 2008 Toronto International Film Festival.
+Black's film Pedro, profiling the life of AIDS activist and reality television personality Pedro Zamora, premiered at the 2008 Toronto International Film Festival and was nominated for a WGA award.

 On February 22, 2009, Black won the Oscar for Best Original Screenplay for Milk at the 81st Academy Awards.
 He wore a White Knot to the ceremony as a symbol of solidarity with the marriage equality movement.